-IMPLEMENTATION PARTNERS NEAR-TERM ACTION GOALS PSC / utilities / MISO / SPP / DNR Assess infrastructure needs across the state to plan for renewable connectivity 30% increased grid infrastructure by 2030 and 100% increase by 2050
+IMPLEMENTATION PARTNERS NEAR-TERM ACTION GOALS PSC / utilities / MISO / SPP / DNR Assess infrastructure needs across the state to plan for renewable connectivity 30% increase in grid infrastructure by 2030 and 100% increase by 2050

-Long-range transmission planning, which seeks to optimize regional transmission infrastructure investments over a 20to-30-year planning horizon, ensures that the electricity grid can accommodate the changes occurring in the energy sector as Louisiana transitions to lower GHG-emitting sources (e.g., electrification, the growth of distributed generation, the retirement of aging or inefficient generation, offshore wind, development of reliable and affordable energy storage).
-The gap between current and 2035 targets for renewable electricity generation indicates the necessity to rely on regional transmission infrastructure and import renewable power that creates a system of longevity and continuity.
-Louisiana is an active participant in two regional transmission organizations, the Midcontinent Independent System Operator (MISO) and the Southwest Power Pool (SPP), through the LPSC, where states collaborate on and share infrastructure to support regional transmission.
-Recognizing the important role of long-range transmission planning for achieving GHG emissions reduction goals and maintaining reliable service during extreme weather events, this action recommends the Department of Natural Resources (DNR) Energy Office join with the LPSC, MISO, and SPP to develop a strategic plan for the buildout of Louisiana's grid and transmission infrastructure to meet a near-term goal of 30% increase by 2030 and a long-term goal of 100% increase by 2050.
-This action should begin in the short-term with an understanding of where and how much electricity is most needed across the state, with particular attention to industrial clusters and power facilities.
-From this baseline, the LPSC, MISO, and SPP can plan for and ensure connectivity across the MISO and SPP infrastructure that supports Louisiana's renewable power needs, emphasized in the "Clean Energy Transition" and "Industrial Decarbonization" Sections.
+Long-range transmission planning, which seeks to optimize regional transmission infrastructure investments over a 20-to-30-year planning horizon, ensures that the electric grid can accommodate the changes occurring in the energy sector as Louisiana transitions to lower GHG-emitting sources (e.g., electrification, the growth of distributed generation, the of where and how much electricity is most needed across the state, with particular attention to industrial clusters and power facilities.
+From this baseline, the PSC, MISO, and SPP can plan for and ensure connectivity across the MISO and SPP infrastructure that supports Louisiana's renewable power needs, emphasized in the "Clean Energy Transition" and "Industrial Decarbonization" Sections.
 (Associated Submitted Action Proposals: 122, 123, 165)